The Telematics Score Becomes the Insurance Witness

 Driving behavior looks objective until context returns.

 A hard brake can mean reckless following distance.
 It can also mean a child stepped into the street.
 Late-night driving can mean higher risk.
 It can also mean shift work, caregiving, airport pickup, medical travel, or living where public transit is unavailable.
 High mileage can reflect exposure.
 It can also reflect a job, disability logistics, family obligation, or housing pushed far from work.
 Location can help model risk.
 It can also reveal hospitals, schools, churches, union halls, shelters, neighborhoods, routines, and associates.
+That connects telematics to the broader location-broker problem: movement data is small at the point of capture and biographical at scale.

 The score compresses all of that into an actuarial signal.
 That compression may improve prediction while still damaging dignity, privacy, and fairness.
 The danger is not only that the score is wrong.
 It is that the score may be right about risk while wrong about responsibility.